-Nicki Minaj Shares Photo With Nas After Split From Meek Mill, Are They Dating?
+Nicki Minaj Shares Photo With Nas After Split From Meek Mill — Are They Dating?

 — adri???? (@__Adriaanna) May 10, 2017

-Some fans are even jumping as far ahead as to imagine how good looking their children would be.
+Some fans are even jumping as far ahead as to imagine how good-looking their children would be.

 Not for nothing….
 Nicki and Nas’ children are gonna be BEAUTIFUL.???????? #NickiBBMAs